nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-07-31 Commander's Intent
++ Renamed the goal, so need to rename it in this app as well
++ Added some future ideas to the Readme

 ## 2022-07-26 Sonarqube safe (naming conventions...)
 + removed addToInbox.py, it did not have any added value anymore
 + Installed sonarqube and removed all errors and warnings.
 Naming conventions are a bit diffrent from Java which I was used to.